PyxelM/alucinara/content/lore/creation-story.md

 The Second Laws, in tandem with the First, turned the Darkness from a devouring mass of evil into the magical souls that inhabit the quaint, sickly living beings that eat leaves, soil, and flesh.
 ### The Pond
-The Second Laws of Nature resolved to banish the Darkness to the lowliest places in every realm left, tarpits and black holes,  and to the border between every realm, which was later termed by the minikin as the [Pond](locations/pond.md).
+The Second Laws of Nature resolved to banish the Darkness to the lowliest places in every realm left, tar-pits and black holes,  and to the border between every realm, which was later termed by the Minikin as the [Pond](locations/pond.md).

 The Pond was named for its appearance, being an all-encompassing inky mass of liquid tar.
 It took up the infinite void-space in between and surrounding every realm, the only place left that Darkness could live unaided by [Alucinara](phenomena/alucinara.md).